i-am-cjc/security-addon/README.md

-# Open in Observatory
+# Security Addon for Modern Browsers

-Browser addon that will add an entry to the context menu to scan a site with Mozilla Observatory.
+Browser addon that will add an entry to the context menu to scan a site with various online services    .

-Currently available on Firefox here: <https://addons.mozilla.org/en-US/firefox/addon/open-in-observatory/>

-Pending for Chrome.